robert-zaremba/robert-zaremba.github.io/2018/02/06/doers__coachers_and_product_managers.rst

 -------------------------------------

-The team should be responsible to define the work-plan, present delivery, design solution and have leaders (also doers) mature enough who will call for necessary training and verification whenever it's needed.
+The team should be responsible to define a work-plan, present delivery, design solution.
+Team must have leaders (also doers) mature enough who will make a call, whenever it's needed, for training and quality assurance.

-Product managers produce less quality than self organized teams because even a good listener will not be able to coordinate all the small things that go into a great product where every domain specialist can contribute there sense of quality.
+Product managers, trying to fully manage the teams, yield less quality than self organized teams because even a good listener (good manager) will not be able to coordinate all the small things that go into a great product.
+But every domain specialist can contribute a work with high sense of quality.

 This doesn't mean that we don't need product owners and representatives.
 We do.
-And let me repeat: **we need well qualified, well structurized product owners**.
-But we can't magically make the work done with amorphous product managers / owners or focusing on the management side rather than doing side.
+And let me state it: **we need well qualified, well structurized product owners**.
+We need people who will take care about requirements and a lean knowledge transfer between stakeholders.
+But we can't magically make a work done with amorphous product managers nor focusing on the management side rather than *doing* side.

 .. image:: https://media-exp2.licdn.com/media/AAMAAgDGAAoAAQAAAAAAAA-eAAAAJDNlNGQ3YzBlLTc5YjItNDNlNy1hODBjLTcxYmFmMDQ0ODc3Zg.jpg